-Nine other toy finalists vied for a coveted place in the hall, including Big Wheel, Cabbage Patch Kids®, Candy Land, Easy-Bake® Oven, Fisher-Price® Little People, Hot Wheels, Lionel Trains, Rubik’s® Cube, and Wiffle® Ball.
+The twelve toy finalists are: Big Wheel, Cabbage Patch Kids®, Candy Land®, Easy-Bake® Oven, Fisher-Price® Little People, G.I.
+Joe, Hot Wheels, Lionel Trains, Rocking Horse, Rubik’s® Cube, Scrabble®, and Wiffle® Ball.

 The National Toy Hall of Fame® at Strong Museum recognizes toys that have engaged and delighted multiple generations, inspiring them to learn, create, and discover through play.
 Criteria for induction include: Icon-status (the toy is widely recognized, respected, and remembered); Longevity (the toy is more than a passing fad and has enjoyed popularity over multiple generations); Discovery (the toy fosters learning, creativity, or discovery through play); and Innovation (the toy profoundly changed play or toy design).

 In addition, inducted toys must be generally accepted as safe for those for whom they are designed or who fall within the manufacturer’s recommended ages.